 This IR is applicable to indoor folding and telescopic seating systems and their components.
 Such systems may be reviewed and approved by DSA as part of the project's primary construction documents, as a pre-check (PC) application per Procedure (PR) 07-01: Pre-Check Approval, or as a deferred submittal when permitted by DSA.
-This IR is not applicable to other structure types including exterior bleachers or grandstands.
-Refer to IR 16-5: Bleachers and Grandstands.
+This IR is not applicable to other structure types including exterior bleachers or grandstands, which are addressed in IR 16-5: Bleachers and Grandstands.